 \This test is not as conclusive as the diode test method however, provided the first reading is a very high resistance and the second reading far lower, then the test is valid.
 Actual values will depend on the voltage supplied by the particular meter for its resistance ranges.
+Not OK

-The rectifiers are located on a separate heat-sink which should have been installed near the regulator.
+The rectifiers are located on a separate heat-sink which should have been installed as part of the regulator.
 Unsolder the commoning links between the three rectifier outputs to check outputs separately.